CURM (located at Brigham Young University (BYU) in Provo, Utah) promotes undergraduate research in mathematics by:

 - providing funds to professors to establish undergraduate student research groups;

 To help achieve these objectives, CURM awards mini-grants each year to professors at various institutions across the United States to assist them financially, instructionally, and organizationally in operating successful undergraduate research groups at their own institutions during the academic year.
-We have a special emphasis on targeting women and participants from undergraduate institutions (i.e., institutions that do not offer Ph.D.'s in mathematics).
+Special emphasis is given to women in mathematics and participants from undergraduate institutions (i.e., institutions that do not offer Ph.D.'s in mathematics).
 CURM is funded by the National Science Foundation (NSF) grant #DMS-0636648 / #DMS-1148695 and by Brigham Young University.

 |Michael Dorff||Heidi Berger||Joyati Debnath|

 |Brigham Young University||Simpson College||Winona State University|

 |Brigham Young University|